The New Upanishad.

 Sathya Sai Baba says that in total 1180 Upanishads were written.
 But most of them have been lost or forgotten due to their insignificance or being too complex for readers to understand.
-Today only 108 Upanishads remain, and only 13 of them are the best known.
+Today only 108 Upanishads remain, and only 13 of them are well known.

 Studying the ancient Upanishads, one can notice different levels of competence of their authors: some of them had really high spiritual achievements, while others were engaged in philosophical speculations, "playing on words", and fantasizing.

 From the existing Russian translations of about 15 Upanishads, the most interesting ideas can be found in the Katha, Brahmanubhava, Kaivalya, Mundaka, and Shvetashvatara Upanishads.
 The author of the first one knew even about the threefold structure of the Divine Fire of Brahman.
-(It is interesting that the author of commentary to this text published in Russia interpreted this idea according to his level of understanding, namely that man has a father, a mother, and a guru…).
+(It is interesting that the author of the commentary to this text, which was published in Russia, interpreted this idea according to his level of understanding, namely, he said that a person has a father, a mother, and a guru…).

 The authors of the ancient Upanishads had four possible sources of religious information: a) personal meditative experience (if any), b) three or four Vedas filled with religious fairy tales and containing no specific information about the Creator, c) personal contacts with other seekers of the Truth, d) written sources, like already existing Upanishads.

-The Upanishads as a whole provide no consistent definitions of the basic terms used in them, such as Brahman, Atman, purusha, Absolute: on the one hand each of these terms could be used in different meanings, on the other hand — the same essence could be denoted by different terms.
-This lack of clarity of definitions created obvious difficulties for Vedanta adepts what concerns development of a clear methodology of spiritual self-realization (which can be seen even today in the activity of many sects of Indian origin).
+The Upanishads as a whole do not provide consistent definitions of the basic terms that are used in them, such as Brahman, Atman, purusha, and Absolute.
+Instead each one of these terms was used in different meanings and also the same essence was denoted by different terms.
+Due to this lack of clarity of definitions, Vedanta adepts faced obvious difficulties when they wanted to create a clear methodology of spiritual self-realization (this can be seen even today in the activity of many sects of Indian origin).